algakovic/Among-Us-auto-sorter/README.md

 - Submit button now redirects to results.html for a better user experience.
 - The reading of files is now more robust using .strip() and list comprehensions with .readlines() rather than .read().
 - Empty lines and whitepsaces will not cause issue to the auto-sorter now.
+### Version 0.9
+Changelog - 09.12.2020
+- Uploads folder is cleared after showing results.
+People now no longer see other names from other uploads.
+- Update Main.html instructions to explain how to select multiple files.
+- Style code blocks on instructions page for .txt files

 ## Among Us tournaments
 Among us tournament currently hold lobbies of 10 people and points are awarded as participants win lose gain kills or vote correctly/ incorrectly.
 The code in this notebook and script file is designed to randomly auto-sort a number of participants 20 - 40 into groups of 10 for tournament level games.
 The output will produce randomised teams of ten players labeled lobbies.